Project-K-Official/project-k-official.github.io/faq.md

 ## Is Kavach OS free to use?

-Yes, KavachOS is free.
+Yes, Kavach OS is free.
 Kavach will be free forever.

 ## How do I install Kavach OS?